Back To Top

 How to clean a boucle sofa

 There are steps to the best way how to clean a sofa, including a boucle one.
 But one thing you need to remember when dealing with boucle is to be gentle.
+While it is a durable and hard-wearing material, keeping it clean takes a bit of work.

 ‘Cleaning a boucle sofa requires a delicate touch to ensure the unique texture and appearance remains intact for as long as you own it,’ says Dani Burroughs, head of product at Snug.

-And this is the work you’ll need to put in and tools you’ll need to help you along the way.
+This is the work you’ll need to put in and tools you’ll need to help you along the way.

 The Small Biggie 3 Seater Sofa in Fuzzy White Boucle